V389 Cygni

-V389 Cygni, also known as HD 201433 and HR 8094, is a star about 390 light years from the Earth, in the constellation Cygnus.
-It is a 5th-magnitude star, making it faintly visible to the naked eye of an observer far from city lights.
-V389 Cygni is a multiple star.
+V389 Cygni, also known as HD 201433 and HR 8094, is a multiple star system about 390 light years from the Earth, in the constellation Cygnus.
+It is visible as a 5th-magnitude star, making it faintly visible to the naked eye of an observer far from city lights.
 One component of that system is a slowly pulsating B-type star (SPB) causing the system's brightness to vary from magnitude 5.55 to 5.71 over a period of 1.4 days.

 V389 Cygni is catalogued as a multiple star with four visible components.
 The faint companions TYC 2701-897-1 and UCAC4 602-123109 are unrelated background objects, at 59 " and 73 " respectively.
 A 5th-magnitude and 8th-magnitude star separated by 3.3 " form a common proper motion pair, generall referred to as components A and B).
 The brighter star, component A, is a spectroscopic binary and the system also harbours an unseen third star, making it a triple and the system as a whole then includes four stars.
 Both the visible stars are chemically peculiar, A being an Ap star and B an Am star.
 The blended spectral class of the pair is B9V, with the brighter star having a class of B9VspSi (or B9 Si Mg) and the fainter kA2.5hA7VmA9n.

 Component A of V389 Cygni was discovered to be a spectroscopic binary from spectra obtained in 1918.
-In 1921 Reynold Young of the Dominion Astrophysical Observatory derived its orbit from 49 additional spectra obtained in 1920-1921.
+In 1921, Reynold K. Young of the Dominion Astrophysical Observatory derived its orbit from 49 additional spectra obtained in 1920-1921.
 He found it to have a circular orbit, with a period of 3.3137 days.
 He noted that the star showed evidence of variability.